 This was obviously a great impediment for contributors, even though some work could - and still can - be done directly with the Docker images.
 With the HDK now being available, the barrier to entry for new contributors is now way lower.
 Time to consider contributing to Heptapod!

-We encourage all interested persons to reach out to us on our Development Mattermost channel.
+We encourage all interested persons to reach out to us on our communication channel.
 We're eagerly awaiting your feedback!

 How to get started?

 While the HDK setup is only marginally heavier than the GDK's, it is still a significant effort to perform for the first time – count at least a few hours.
 People already using the GDK should find it easy, though.

 Is the HDK mandatory to contribute to Heptapod?